alexkohler/unimport/README.md

 > Avoid renaming imports except to avoid a name collision; good package names should not require renaming.
 > In the event of collision, prefer to rename the most local or project-specific import.

 This tool will check if any import aliases are truly needed (by ensuring there is a name collision that would exist without the mport alias).
-Furthermore, unimport will flag any use of the [import dot](https://github.com/golang/go/wiki/CodeReviewComments#import-dot) outside of test files.

 ## Example